davidwaltre/ESPConn/README.md

 ```Arduino
 checkConnection(ip, "YOUR_SSID", "YOUR_PASS");
 ```
 And replace "YOUR_SSID" and "YOUR_PASS" with your WiFi credentials.
+In case of no connection, it automatically reconnects to the WiFi.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.